 Aitekenov said: “It’s truly honourable for Astana to be a part of 80 Day Race.
 Having an opportunity to host this kind of event is a milestone in the given direction to developing future energy in our city.
 On behalf of Astana Convention Bureau, we are thrilled to start preparing Astana for the race.”

 During the media event, moderated by Dirk Jan Kop, Ambassador of the Netherlands in Kazakhstan, Manders talked about the upcoming edition of 80 Day Race.
-The event will start under the Eiffel Tower in Paris in 2019 and takes teams racing around the world in 80 days with land-based vehicles that run on renewable resources and no combustion engine.
+The event will start in Paris in 2020 and takes teams racing around the world in 80 days with land-based vehicles that run on renewable resources and no combustion engine.
 Participants are free to choose their own routes and race over 40,000 km, visiting 8 major cities in which events take place.
-National Geographic will follow the preparation of the teams and broadcast a documentary about the race.

 Manders’ time on stage was shared with Bertrand Piccard.
 The initiator, chairman and pilot of Solar Impulse successfully completed the first round-the-world trip in a solar airplane.
 Because of a shared vision on sustainability and the passion for adventure, Piccard expressed his support to 80 Day Race in February this year and became an ambassador.